top of page

 historic farmhouse

 It was only recently that I actually searched for an image of the house where my great-great grandmother played as a child.
-It's a beautiful, historic farmhouse now, but it began to dawn on me, that if this was marrying down, what had our ancestors lived in the past?
+It's a beautiful, historic farmhouse now, but it began to dawn on me, that if this was marrying down, what had our ancestors lived in, in the past?

 I wrote to a local historian in the area where my kindly grandmother had lived, and where I discovered there was once a manor called Little Hallingbury that had Neville history.